 Maj.
 Chase Spears | Mission Command Training Program

-“We are incredibly proud of our MCTP leaders who answered our nation’s COVID-19 call, and we greatly appreciate everyone who enabled the immediate deployment in support of this critical mission,” said MCTP Commander Col. Shane Morgan.
+“We are incredibly proud of our MCTP leaders who answered our nation’s COVID-19 call, and greatly appreciate all who enabled their immediate deployment in support of this critical mission,” Morgan said.

 In addition to sending personnel to support ARNORTH’s task forces, MCTP provided teams to support the Fort Leavenworth Emergency Operations Center, Garrison Public Affairs Office and Munson Army Health Center.

 Though the first elements of the deployed teams are returning, the mission is not yet complete.
 The situation on the ground continues to evolve at each of the task forces.
 Decisions on when additional MCTP personnel will return depend on the mission needs at each task force location.
 Every returning soldier will quarantine for 14 days upon return.